Narvik Municipality: Transportation

+Narvik municipality is a cross-roads of transportation in Northern Norway since the Ofotfjord cuts into the municipality leaving only a few kilometers of land between the fjord and the national border with Sweden.
+The one major highway heading north–south at this point runs through Narvik, the European route E6.
+The Port of Narvik located in the town of Narvik is also a major transportation and freight hub for the region.

 Rail

-A present and historical key to land transportation to Narvik is the Ofoten Line railway from northern Sweden across the mountains to this port town.
+A present and historical key to land transportation to Narvik is the Ofoten Line railway from northern Sweden across the mountains to this port town, which connect to the Swedish Iron Ore Line southeast towards Luleå and from there on south to the other Swedish railway lines.
 Goods like iron ore shipped via this railroad make Narvik an important seaport.
 The railway has stops at Bjørnfjell Station, Katterat Station, Søsterbekk Station, and Narvik Station.